Socialsquare/biosensor/README.md

 `./manage.py createsuperuser` *create admin user*
 `./manage.py runserver` *start the app*

-#### CMS

-We use [Wagtail](wagtail.io) to serve all content pages, including the welcome text on the front page.
-You can access Wagtail at `/cms` and then go through the following steps to start setting up the necessary content pages:

-1. First go Settings->Sites and delete the example site that has already been set up.
-2. Create a new site named Biosensor as well as the Host and Port that you will be hosting Biosensor from (usually `localhost` and `8000` during development).
-Pick the page that has already been created as the root page for the site.
-3. Next go to the root page by clicking "Explorer" in the menu.
-First rename the root page to something more sensible, e.g. "Root page".
-4. Then create a child page of the root page and name it "Front" (make sure that the slug of this page is “front”, by going to the  "Promote" tab - this will ensure that it gets displayed on the front page as the welcome text).
-5. You can now go on and create more child pages of the root page to set up the pages needed in the main menu.

 #### Environment variables

 Be sure to set the following environment variables when setting up the app for staging or production: